Background pattern

 Fertility

-Driving and operating machinery
+Driving and using machines

 Itraconazol Stada contains sucrose

-This medicine contains sucrose.
-If your doctor has told you that you have an intolerance to certain sugars, consult him before taking this medicine.
+This medication contains sucrose.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Itraconazol Stada
+3. How to take Itraconazol Stada

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Remember to take your medication.

-The following doses are the most frequent:
+The following doses are the most common:

 Type of infection